c-luu/c-luu.github.io/_drafts/mem-management-esx.md

 6. Physical address- Software abstraction to provide the _illusion of hardware memory_ to a VM.
 7. Machine address- Actual hardware memory. __Remember: physical address is NOT the same as machine address, at least in this paper.__
 8. Copy on write (COW)- Writing to such shared page that is marked COW generates a fault that _generates a private copy._
+9. Shares- Resource rights owned by resource consumers.
+Share collection is proportional to allowed resource consumption.
+10. Performance isolation- Throttling performance (e.g., memory availability) on client VMs based on variables such as how much the client is paying to use the service for example.

 ## Initial Contrasts with Workstation
 As mentioned earlier, ESX is a thin software abstraction designed to _multiplex_ resources among VMs.
-Its design is a stark contrast to the Workstation product that utilizes a [hosted VM architecture]() to harness the pre-existing OS for portable I/O device support.
+Its design is a stark contrast to the Workstation product that utilizes a [hosted VM architecture](https://en.wikipedia.org/wiki/Hypervisor#Classification) to harness the pre-existing OS for portable I/O device support.
 This hosted architecture employed by the Workstation monitor has significantly lower I/O performance.

 ### Handling Nested System Calls
 > How do the two monitors handle system calls from a user process inside of the VM?